The #1 Key to Successfully Completing an Online Degree: Your Family

 The Rewards Are Many

 When you bring your family into the process of working toward your degree, you gain a lot of bonus gifts.
-Here are just some.
-You:
+Here are a few:

 - Spend more quality time together.